tcarrio/maverick/README.md

 are mounted to a service, providing a central location for packages to watch for changes and update when a direct dependency is impacted by a source code change.

+Most importantly, the best way to get started with your project is to include the supported commands for automatic detection of packages/services by Maverick.
+Just add an `npm` script to get started.
+With packages, add `maverick:watch`.
+For services, add `maverick:start`.
+These will be detected when processing your monorepository for packages and automatically fulfilled as packages and services to be included in the Docker Compose.

 ## Description

 This project means to provide an easier manner of interacting with our docker-compose resources.
 The